zwelhtetyan/foodie/README.md

 ## Credit

-I used slide photo and inspired some layout design from 👉 https://haru-fashion.vercel.app/ and code on my own.
+I used slide photos and inspired some layout design from 👉 https://haru-fashion.vercel.app/ and code on my own.